 All Visit Alay tours include local accommodation arrangements so you don’t have to worry about arranging this separately.

 The official language of Kyrgyzstan is Kyrgyz, but Russian is also widely spoken.
 English is not as common, especially outside of major cities, but many young people are learning it today.
-It’s helpful to learn some basic Kyrgyz or Russian phrases, or to bring a phrasebook or translation app to communicate with locals.
+It’s helpful to learn some basic Kyrgyz or Russian phrases or to bring a phrasebook or translation app to communicate with locals.
 For in-depth communication, a local guide can help.

 All Visit Alay tour guides speak English and can act as translators for you when speaking to local people.